Jakob Klatzkin: Life

 Klatzkin was born in Byaroza-Kartuskaya, a son of the local Rabbi Eliyahu Klatzkin.
 He received his early schooling from his father and yeshivas in Lithuania.
 Later he traveled to Germany to study with philosopher Hermann Cohen.
 Klatzkin received his doctorate from the University of Berne in Switzerland, then returned to Germany to write for Hebrew periodicals and establish Jewish publishing firms.
 He also served as director of the Jewish National Fund in Cologne.

-He wrote widely on the Dutch philosopher Baruch Spinoza and compiled 10 of 15 anticipated volumes of the German Encyclopaedia Judaica with Nahum Goldmann.
+He wrote widely on the philosopher Baruch Spinoza, translating the latter's Ethics to Hebrew, and by celebrating the radical and herem philosopher's Jewish character, reclaiming him as an exclusively Jewish hero through the Hebrew language instead of religious orthodoxy.
+He also compiled 10 of 15 anticipated volumes of the German Encyclopaedia Judaica with Nahum Goldmann.
 Klatzkin had a close relationship with Arnold Schoenberg, a Jewish musician who was also active in advancing the need to establish a place of refuge for the Jews in the 1930s.

 After the Nazis' rise to power in 1933, Klatzkin fled to Switzerland and earned a living giving lectures on various Jewish subjects.
 He moved to the United States in 1941 and continued to teach in Chicago at the College of Jewish Studies.
 He returned to Switzerland in 1947 and died there at the age of 66.